Rob Thomson (executive)

 Rob Thomson is an American business executive, realtor, and philanthropist based in Jupiter, Florida.
 He is the founder and managing partner of both Waterfront Properties, and Club Communities and Waterfront Yacht Brokerage.
-He is also the vice president of the Dog Ranch Rescue.
+He is also the vice president of the Big Dog Ranch Rescue.

 Early life

 Born in Buffalo, New York Thomson moved to Jupiter, Florida, in 1962, where he built a real estate business.
 His mother was a realtor, and he learned the art of selling homes from her.

 Career

 In 1988, Thomson founded the Waterfront Properties and Club Communities.
 The company has five offices, including locations in Delray, Stuart, and Palm Beach, Florida.

 In 2015, Thomson co-founded a yacht brokerage called Waterfront Yacht Brokerage with Joe Kelly, which also provides insurance and financing.

 By the end of 2018, Thomson achieved nearly $200 million in sales in the Jupiter/Tequesta/North County region, bringing his career total to over $2 billion.

 Over the years, as a realtor, Thomson has represented buyers and sellers in transactions that involved Rick Rieder of BlackRock, Donald Trump Jr., Johnny Gray, and Dustin Johnson.
 He is also the youngest member of Luxury Real Estate's Billionaires Club.